1adrianschoettel/Algorithms-Final/README.md

 # Extra Information about other algorithms

-This GitHub repository contains 3 files apart from this one:
+This GitHub repository contains 2 files apart from this one:
-1. Main interface: The code that the customer would use to order
+1. Main interface: The code that the customer would use to order, or the delivery guy to find the shortest path.
-2. Lockers: The algorithm used to position our lockers through Segovia
+2. Lockers: The algorithm used to position our lockers through Segovia.
-3. Delivery: The algorithm to find the shortest path for delivering the orders.

 The algorithm used for positioning the lockers is the Greedy algorithm.